Green-2/BloomFilterClassProject/README.md

 Overall, we can conclude that LinkedList is absolutely not suited to be the data structure of a Bloom filter, unless you *want* it to take large amounts of time to add a single object to your filters.
-On the contrary, array seems to way to go, as the benchmarks clearly indicate it performs the best overall, without great variation at all depending on the array length.
+On the contrary, array seems to way to go, as the benchmarks clearly indicate it performs the best overall, without great variation at all concerning different bit set lengths.

 As to the reliability of the filters, one thing is sure : the longer it is, the better.
 As long as `k` is not too large as well.